guillaumebrunerie/Chromiarch-OS/README.md

 This file defines a new upstart job starting and stopping with the `system-services` meta-job (this means that the job will start at boot, after the normal Chrome OS startup, so that we do not delay the login prompt of Chrome OS).
-The `post-start` snippet is taken from `tty2.conf`, it disables screen blanking for the console tty3.
-Finally the rule starts a script called `chromiarchos_run` that you should put in `/usr/local/bin` such that it will stay there between updates.
+The `post-start` snippet is taken from `tty2.conf`, it disables screen blanking for the console `tty3`.
+Finally the rule starts a script called `chromiarchos-run` that you should put in `/usr/local/bin` such that it will stay there between auto-updates.

 Entering the chroot
 -------------------

-Let’s look at the `chromiarchos_run` script.
+Let’s look at the `chromiarchos-run` script.

 I first change `stdout` and `stderr` to `/dev/tty3` and check that the chroot directory doesn’t exists and that we are root, or bad things could happen.
-Then I modify the config of the OOM killer (see next section for explanations) and I mount `/`, `/dev`, `/etc/resolv.conf` and the root of Chrome OS at `/media/chromeos` (such that I can access Chrome OS’ system files within Arch Linux, you should create the `/media/chromeos` directory first).
-Then I enter the chroot and run the `chromiarchos_sysinit` command, that should be installed in the chrooted Arch Linux.
+Then I modify the config of the OOM killer (see next section for explanations) and I mount `/` and `/dev`, and the root of Chrome OS at `/media/chromeos` (such that I can access Chrome OS’ system files within Arch Linux, you should create the `/media/chromeos` directory first), and the `/etc/resolv.conf` is linked from `/media/chromeos`.
+Then I enter the chroot and run the `chromiarchos-init` command, that should be installed in the chrooted Arch Linux.
 We’ll see the rest later.

 Re-enabling the OOM killer
 --------------------------